Detentions and Corrections Bureau

 • Nude or partially nude photos or drawings

-• White out, white out tape, crayons, paint, markers, glue, tape, glitter, stickers or labels
+• White out, white out tape, crayons, paint, markers, glue, tape, glitter, stickers or labels, and color pencils

 • Metal or plastic